One of the most important things you’re going to do for your business is to build your email list.

 One way to create an effective lead magnet is to expand on the content in the blog post.

 Another idea is to help your audience complete something that you’ve written a “how to” blog post about.
 For example, let’s say you wrote a blog post about How to Build a Basic Website with Self-Hosted WordPress.
-You may want to include an opt-in within the content that is a checklist that they can use to ensure that they don’t miss a step.
+Include an opt-in within the content that is a checklist that they can use to ensure that they don’t miss a step.

-Before you even create the opt-in, you want to know where you’re going to put it for maximum impact.
-You can put it in more than one place too if it has something to do with other content and will fit in.
+Before you even create the opt-in, you want to know where you will put it for maximum impact.
+You can put it in over one place too if it has something to do with other content and will fit in.
 Knowing where you want it will help you focus it better.
 After that, you can use it elsewhere if you want to.

 Creating highly targeted offers requires that you understand your audience and you understand your products and services.
 Knowing this information helps you develop better lead magnets because they all have a reason for existing.